- long piece of cardboard or foam core for each child

 - small objects that will roll or slide (toy car, ball, glue stick, cardboard tubes, markers, blocks, binder clips, index cards, small boxes, lids, bottle tops, etc.)

-- “Slide, Roll, Stay in Place” chart
+- a chart labeled “Slide, Roll, Stay in Place”

 Key Science Concepts